Our little piece of marine paradise

 What if I wish to take my boat to the Island?

 Before entering the boundaries of the Reserve or immediately on arrival you need to pay admission fees.
 Admission fees are paid by all persons who enter the Reserve.
-Daily admission fees can be paid online, at the Visitors Centre on the island.
+Daily admission fees can be paid online or on arrival, at the Visitors Centre on the island.

 Boat owners can also pay an annual admission fee based on the size of their vessel.
-The annual admission fees run from 1 September to 31 August.
+The annual admission fees are valid from 1 September to 31 August each year.
 You will need to complete an application form for an Annual Admission and supply copies of your boat registration and insurance cover.

 Payment of admission fees only does not entitle you to use any mooring.
 Pecuniary penalties do apply for failing to pay or avoid paying admission fees.